joinpursuit/Pursuit-Core-Web/html_css_dom/events/README.md

 })
 ```

 Callbacks are just functions.
-Just like with .map() and .forEach(), you can put whatever you want in a callback.
+Just like with .map() and .forEach(), you can do as many things as you want inside of one.

 You can also define a function somewhere else, and then call it from inside the event.
 This can be helpful as your projects start getting much bigger.

 ```js
 document.addEventListener("DOMContentLoaded", () => {